Logo

 Background:

-- EDS folks who retired from GM report that their GM company pension plans were converted to Prudential annuities many years ago -- and that the original terms are being lived up to by Prudential.
+- EDS folks who retired from GM report that their GM company pension plans were transferred to Prudential annuities many years ago -- and that the original terms are being lived up to by Prudential, now Empower.

 - The HP, DEC, and EDS pension plans have very different terms.
 Members report that HP is living up to the specific terms of each plan.